megalithic/dotfiles/hammerspoon/README.md

     desktop mode), it automatically switches:
     - switches [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements) profile to `dz60` (for my custom QMK-based 60% mechanical keyboard)
     - switches audio output to `Caldigit Thunderbolt 3 Audio`
-    - switches audio input to `Logitech Webcam C930e`
+    - switches audio input to `Samson GoMic`
     - switches off WiFi
   - It will reverse all of the above to the internal/built-in devices of my MacBook Pro when unplugging the single TB3 cable